 An Essay in Christian Sexual Ethics

-“This is a terrific—really quite extraordinary—work of scholarship.
+"This is a terrific—really quite extraordinary—work of scholarship.
 It is quite simply the best work on Christian sexual ethics that I have seen.
 It will become the text that anyone who ventures into the field will have to grapple with—a kind of touchstone.
-Moreover, it is filled with arguments with which even secular writers on sexual morality will have to engage and come to terms.” — Robert P. George, Princeton University
+Moreover, it is filled with arguments that even secular writers on sexual morality will have to engage and come to terms with." ~Robert P. George, Princeton University